driver733/blog/static/about.md

 title: About
 permalink: /about.html
 description: |
-  This page explains what this blog is about and gives other information.
+  This page explains what this blog is about.
 keywords:
   - about
   - blog